september-digital-agency/wordpress-meilisearch/README.md

 Developer-friendly plugin to add Meilisearch and indexing to Wordpress.
 It's only purpose is to index any custom posts and to update and/or delete these based on actions in the CMS.
 It has basic support for indexing ACF fields as well.

+## Development

+Symlink this repo into a Wordpress project, like:

+`
+{
+    "type": "path",
+    "url": "~/sites/wordpress-meilisearch",
+    "options": {
+    "symlink": true
+}
+`

+## Install meilisearch

+Install meilisearch, don't set a masterkey (yet) for easiest development.

 ## Todo before 1.0 release

 - [ ] Logo & branding?